 Richmond Memorial Health Foundation traces its roots to the founding of the Richmond Memorial Hospital.

 The hospital was opened in 1957 as a memorial to the Richmond men and women who died in World War II.
 A public, community-owned and “open staff” hospital, Richmond Memorial Hospital permitted appropriately certified physicians to admit patients from across the region.
 The Hospital opened its doors to people of all races and backgrounds, regardless of their ability to pay.
 It also played a key role as a provider of health care services during the population spike known as the “baby boom.”

 In 1977, the hospital board of directors created the Richmond Memorial Hospital Foundation to hold reserve funds aimed at ensuring financial stability during a period of high inflation.
 When the hospital outgrew its original location in Richmond’s Northside, patients and caregivers relocated in 1998 to what is now Bon Secours Richmond Memorial Regional Medical Center in Hanover County.
 The assets of the hospital were merged into the Foundation.
-The organization was renamed the Richmond Memorial Health Foundation to emphasize its focus on community health and redefined its mission as a grantmaker.
+The organization was later renamed Richmond Memorial Health Foundation to emphasize its focus on community health and redefined its mission as a grantmaker.